mnshankar/RoleBasedAuthority/README.md

 ```
 'Authority'        => 'mnshankar\RoleBasedAuthority\Facades\Authority',
 ```
-Run all migrations (remember to setup your database config prior to doing this):
+Run all migrations (Remember to setup your database config prior to doing this.
+Note that it contains a migration for the users table, and as such you might want to inspect the code prior to running):
 ```
 php artisan migrate --package="mnshankar/role-based-authority"
 ```